Serving all people by providing personalized health and wellness through exemplary care, education and research.

 If your symptoms are mild, medications may be enough to reduce pain and swelling.
 For more severe arthritis, surgery may be needed to improve the condition of the joint.

-Your doctor may prescribe medication—pills or injections— to limit pain and swelling.
-Ice, aspirin, or ibuprofen may help relieve mild symptoms that occur after activity.
+Your doctor may prescribe medicine—pills or injections—to limit pain and swelling.
+Ice, aspirin, acetaminophen, or ibuprofen may help relieve mild symptoms that occur after activity.

 If damage is more severe, your doctor may fuse the joint to prevent the bones from rubbing.
-Afterward, staples or screws may hold the bones in place so they heal properly.
+Afterward, staples, plates, or screws may hold the bones in place so they heal properly.
 In some cases, the joint may be removed and replaced with an implant.

 During the early stages of recovery, your foot is likely to be bandaged and immobilized for a while.
 For best results, follow up with your doctor as scheduled.
 These visits help ensure that your foot heals properly.